-How do I claim back tax if I am in self assessment?
+How do I claim back tax if I complete a tax return?

-If you are in self assessment and you overpay tax, you do not need to submit a separate claim for repayment.
-You claim your tax repayment through your self assessment tax return.
+If you complete a tax return and you overpay tax, you do not need to submit a separate claim for repayment.
+You claim your tax repayment through your Self Assessment tax return.
 We explain how.

 How do tax repayments through Self Assessment generally work?